-With races being canceled all over the world due to the CO-VID19 (coronavirus) pandemic, it can be tough to stay motivated with your training.
+With races being canceled all over the world and restrictions placed on activity, it can be tough to stay motivated during the COVID-19 pandemic.
 At times like this—especially when no one knows when racing might resume—it’s not uncommon for your motivation to take a nosedive.
 Add to this that we’re all looking for innovative ways to workout from home (while trying to balance work, homeschooling, and more) and suddenly it’s easy for your daily training to drop or even fall away.
-However, with these tips from some leading coaches, we’ve got help on hand to keep you healthy, fit, focused, and motivated.
+However, with these motivation tips from some leading coaches, we’ve got help on hand to keep you healthy, fit, focused, and determined for however long the coronavirus spread lasts.

 Keep the Fire Alive

-He says: “Don’t let the season waste away.
-Remember that the gratification comes from the day to day quest to be ready—so do it.
+“Don’t let the season waste away.
+Remember that the gratification comes from the day-to-day quest to be ready—so do it,” he said.

 “If your races are far in the future or just unknowns, try plotting out a course on your home turf, seeing if you can replicate the course in some way where you are.
 Set a start time and think about setting up transition zones—and maybe even aid stations for longer workouts, if possible.”